EddieBrunstedt/city-info/README.md

 # City Info

+Type a city name and get information about the city from 3 different sources through API's.
-This project was created in educational purpose.

-I explore how to manage API's in React.
+This project was created in educational purpose to test how one could work with API's in React.

+A live version of this project can be found [here](http://cityinfo.eddiebrunstedt.com/).